ilanaandrev/MCTS-2048/README.md

 ## About the Author
 More info about the author can be found at the [ProgrammingIncluded website](http://programmingincluded.com/aboutme/)

 I am always looking for feedback.
-If someone could fund me for my masters for the quarters when I don't have funds, I would greaty appreciate it....
+If someone could fund me for my masters for the quarters when I don't have funds (the uncertainty of CSE Master's gradlife) or would like to hire me, I would greaty appreciate it, thanks!